-The key to penetrating the triangle arm choke setup is by forcing your opponent to react by extending his or her arms, then, you isolate the opponent’s hand which is necessary for all triangle chokes variations.
+The key to breaking through the triangle arm choke setup is to force your opponent to respond by extending his arms.
+Isolate his hand next, which is required for all triangle chokes variations.

 - The primary step is to mount your opponent.

 - Drive your shoulder into your opponent’s face to create shoulder pressure.
-This will force your opponent to push you away by extending his or her arm, allowing you to trap his arm and head in your choke.
+This will force him to push you away by extending his arm, allowing you to trap his arm and head in your choke.

-- Wrap your arm around the opponent’s neck, and settle a solid grip.
+- Wrap your arm around the opponent’s neck, and secure the grip.

-- Squeeze slowly to finish the Arm choke submission, and wait for the tap!
+- Squeeze to finish the arm choke submission and wait for the tap!

-- The primary step is to pass your opponent’s guard, then reach and secure the side control.
+- The primary step is passing your opponent’s guard and reaching the side control.

-- Wait for your opponent’s reaction that will more likely place his hand to create some space in the desire to escape.
+- Wait for your opponent’s reaction; he will likely use his hand to create space to escape.

-- Seize the opportunity by controlling the opponent’s head and swimming your forearm underneath their neck.
+- Seize the opportunity by controlling the opponent’s head and swimming your forearm underneath his neck.

-- Place your head backtrack to pin their shoulder down with their arm stuck across their neck.
+- Place your head backtrack to pin the opponent’s shoulder down and close the space.

 - Squeeze and finish the arm choke submission, and wait for the tap!

-- First, begin by having the BJJ opponent into your closed guard.
+- Begin by having your opponent into your closed guard.

-- Use your knees to kick into the opponent’s upper body to drive him or her out of balance.
-This jiu jitsu move forces your opponent to put down one hand on the mat.
+- Use your knees to kick into the opponent’s upper body to drive him out of balance.
+These movements force your opponent to put down one hand on the mat.

-- Now, trap the opponent’s arm, and make a hip escape toward it to secure it.
-Meanwhile, use your head to push their arm across their face as you’d from the normal arm triangle.
+- Trap the opponent’s arm, and make a hip escape to secure it.
+Meanwhile, use your head to push his arm across his face as you’d from a regular arm triangle.

-- Interlock your arms together either by clasping your palms together for a gable grip.
+- Interlock your arms together by clasping your palms together for a gable grip.